Every Which Way but Loose: Soundtrack

-The soundtrack album included many successful country music hits, two new songs of which reached No. 1 on the Billboard Hot Country Singles chart in 1979: the title track "Every Which Way but Loose" by Eddie Rabbitt and "Coca-Cola Cowboy" by Mel Tillis; also included was "Behind Closed Doors" by Charlie Rich, which had reached the No. 1 spot on the Hot Country Singles chart in 1973.
-Both Rich and Tillis had other songs reach the top 5 of the country chart: Rich's "I'll Wake You Up When I Get Home" (No. 3) and Tillis' "Send Me Down to Tucson" (No. 2).
+The soundtrack album included many successful country music hits, and two of its songs reached No. 1 on the Billboard Hot Country Singles chart in 1979: the title track "Every Which Way but Loose" by Eddie Rabbitt and "Coca-Cola Cowboy" by Mel Tillis; also included was "Behind Closed Doors" by Charlie Rich, which had reached the No. 1 spot on the Hot Country Singles chart in 1973.
+Other songs featured in the film that reached the Top 5 of the country chart included Rich's "I'll Wake You Up When I Get Home" (No. 3) and Tillis's "Send Me Down to Tucson" (No. 2).

-Producer Snuff Garrett was hired to produce songs for the film, including three for Sondra Locke's character, something which proved problematic as Locke was not a professional singer.
+Producer Snuff Garrett was hired to produce songs for the film, including three for Sondra Locke's character, although this proved problematic as Locke was not a professional singer.
 Locke, who appears as Eastwood's love interest, performs several musical numbers in the film as well.

 In addition to "Behind Closed Doors", a 1960 song by Hank Thompson, "A Six Pack to Go" was featured in the film and included on the soundtrack.